-Recruitment and retention of foster carers continues to be a priority.
+- Recruitment and retention of foster carers continues to be a priority.
 We are focussed on recruiting internal foster carers who can help us to meet our sufficiency needs around placements for older children, children with complex needs, offering short and long-term placements, and short notice / emergency placements.
-In addition, work is being undertaken in respect of utilising current foster carers expertise to offer support, respite, and holiday placements.
+In addition, work is being undertaken in respect of utilising current foster carers expertise to offer support, respite, and holiday placements. - We want to ensure that new foster carers receive the right level of support particularly in their first year of fostering; induction, training and support from a Supervising Social Worker are all essential aspects of supporting and retaining new foster carers.

-- We want to ensure that new foster carers receive the right level of support particularly in their first year of fostering; induction, training and support from a Supervising Social Worker are all essential aspects of supporting and retaining new foster carers. - We are implementing our modernisation plan for the Fostering Service.
+We are implementing our modernisation plan for the Fostering Service.
 This has included a number of policies and procedures to ensure consistency and transparency across the service and with our carers.
-This service improvement plan will include further integration with the Placement Support Service, this work will be overseen by the Homes For Children Board.
+This service improvement plan is regularly reviewed and is overseen by the Homes For Children Board.